Itsfoss0/alx-low_level_programming/0x12-singly_linked_lists/README.md

 * Non linear Data structures

 Linear Data structures are those in which the data elements are stored in a sequential form, where each element is linked to the adjacent one.

+Non Linear Data strucutes on the other hand are Data structures where data elements are not placed sequentially or linearly are called non-linear data structures.
+In a non-linear data structure, we can’t traverse all the elements in a single run only